Petrol, diesel prices remain unchanged for over a month despite fall in crude oil prices

+Meanwhile, the Assam government on April 22 has increased the Value Added Tax (VAT) on diesel, petrol, and other motor spirits.
+Assam Government said in a Gazette notification, "Value Added Tax in Assam for diesel will be 23.66 paise in the rupee or Rs 17.45 per litre, whichever is higher.
+VAT for petrol and other motor spirits will be 32.66 paise in the rupee or Rs 22.63 per litre, whichever is higher, with effect from April 22."

-Crude oil futures on Monday plummeted 15.78 per cent to Rs 1,137 per barrel as participants trimmed their positions on weak global cues.
-On the Multi Commodity Exchange, crude oil for May delivery fell by Rs 213, or 15.78 per cent, to Rs 1,137 per barrel with a business volume of 11,184 lots.
+Crude oil prices on Wednesday rose Rs 97 to Rs 1,102 per barrel as participants widened their positions in line with a positive trend overseas.
+On the Multi Commodity Exchange, crude oil for delivery in May traded higher by Rs 97, or 9.65 per cent, to Rs 1,102 per barrel in 13,882 lots.

-Crude oil for June delivery was quoting lower by Rs 178, or 10.43 per cent, at Rs 1,529 per barrel with an open interest of 1,126 lots.
-Globally, West Texas Intermediate crude oil was trading down by 13.22 per cent at USD 14.70 per barrel for the June contract.
-Meanwhile, Brent Crude futures for June was trading 4.20 per cent lower at USD 20.54 per barrel in New York.
+Crude oil for June delivery was up by Rs 36, or 2.52 per cent, to Rs 1,464 per barrel with an open interest of 501 lots.
+Globally, West Texas Intermediate was trading higher by 14.75 per cent at USD 14.16 per barrel and Brent Crude was up by 4.01 per cent at USD 21.28 per barrel in New York.

 (Inputs from PTI)